keithalewis/math/uf.md

 reporting into a well understood technology problem.
 When decorated with appropriate partitions for dimensions and measures, risk managers can use off-the-shelf tools to create dynamic reports allowing them to summarize data and drill down to individual holdings and transactions to their heart's content.
 It is no longer necessary to have technologists spend time developing custom reports.

 Models can be used to generate scenarios for future cash flows and prices.
-Trading strategies use these to determine possible future holdings and transactions.
+Trading strategies use these to determine holdings over time.
 The same queries designed for historical reporting can be reused to give a probability distribution for any values of interest.

 The future of risk management is to use Monte Carlo methods to generate